Four Core Strengthening Exercises to Improve Your Running

 The Bridge Exercise: This exercise strengthens your core and helps add stability to your pelvis so that it can maintain holding a level position.
 Danny suggests working up to 10 reps and holding the position for 10-30 seconds each.

-The Leg Lift: Danny demonstrates this simple exercise and shows the how-tos of doing it safely.
-By practicing this, you will strengthen your lower abs, which will support the leveling of your pelvis during all levels of your running technique.
+The Leg Lift: Danny demonstrates this simple exercise and shows the how-to’s of doing it safely.
+By practicing this, you will strengthen your lower abs, which will support the leveling of your pelvis in all areas of your running technique.